 Provides an introduction to the instrumentation processes used to monitor and control contemporary water and wastewater treatment facilities.
-Measurement of temperature, pressure, liquid level and flow, and the transmission and controller for these parameters are discussed.
+Measurement of temperature, pressure, liquid level and flow, and the transmission and control of these parameters will be discussed.
+Prerequisite: WW 6.156 Industrial Electricity.